 However if you are not into tripes, then there are also sandwiches with roast beef (€4), boiled beef (bollito, €3,5), turkey (tacchino, €4), porchetta (€4) and pork roast (arista, €4).

 We finally lay our hands on our breakfast sandwiches and euhm, half a litre of red wine (€6).
 Welcome to Italy!
-We sit down and scrutinise our catch.
+We sit down and look at our loot.

 The hubs has ordered the pannino con bollito: a generous portion of boiled beef topped with green parsley sauce and a spicy red chili sauce.